DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_06__text_values.md

 <a id="t031" class="anchor" href="#t031" aria-hidden="true"> </a>
 ### T031 - No CRLF Characters
-Verify text field does not have carriage return (CHAR-13 or "CR") or line feed (CHAR-10 or "LF") characters.
+Verify text field does not have carriage return (CHAR-13 / "CR") or line feed (CHAR-10 / "LF") characters.
 For example, to verify that the field last_name has no CRLFs in table employees:
 ```sql
 SELECT CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status
 FROM (